scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/icheck/README.md

 Refer to the [iCheck website](http://fronteed.com/iCheck/) for examples.

 **Note: [iCheck v2.0](https://github.com/fronteed/iCheck/tree/2.x-beta) is on the way**, it got a huge performance boost, many new options and methods.
-It's in a release candidate state, so you may try to use it.
+It's in a release candidate treeState, so you may try to use it.
 Feel free to submit an issue if you find something not working.

 ![Skins](http://fronteed.com/iCheck/examples.png)